Nellak2017/Math-Library-Python/README.md

 - Use Pre-Made Math functions written in Python
 - Use a Python Math Interpreter to parse math expressions

+## Status
+This project is in its infancy, and thus is not very well developed yet.

 ## Usage

 - In a new folder on a computer with Github installed, perform "git init" command to create a new git folder